boini12/GreenCommunity/README.md

 The ad_edit Parcel is being sent from the UserAdsActivity (this activity will be explained in the following chapter), when an ad is clicked on the RecyclerView.
 This parcel makes sure, that the user, that has created this ad, is able to make changes.

-In addition that, the user can also decide to delete this ad.
-This can be achieved by clicking in the delete button on the top-right.
+In addition to that, the user can also decide to delete this ad.
+This can be achieved by clicking on the delete button on the top-right.
 This then removes the saved data under this key from the Firebase Realtime Database.

 ### UserAdsActivity